mcc-us/ea/_questions/q-residency-status.md

     A. Any day that an individual is in the United States as an official crew member of a foreign vessel.
     B. Any day that an individual regularly commutes from Canada or Mexico to work in the United States from a residence in Canada or Mexico.
     C. Any day that an individual is in transit between two places outside the United States, such as waiting in an airport for a connecting flight.
-    D. Presence in the territorial waters of the United States.correct
+    D. Presence in the territorial waters of the United States.

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.